-Person(s) wishing to initiate a formal grievance will submit the grievance in writing to the MCU President.
+Person(s) wishing to initiate a formal grievance will submit the grievance via the MCU Grievance Reporting form which is received by the President.
 If the grievance involves the President, the grievance will be submitted to the MCU Board President.
-The written grievance must describe the person(s) involved, the status of the concern, and include documentation to support the claims of the grievance.
 If the grievance is determined to fall within the scope of the Midwives College of Utah, the President will convene a Grievance Committee who will follow the procedures outlined in the MCU's Grievance Policy.
 The Policy allows for a fair, complete, and unbiased investigation and assures appropriate action is taken.
 No discrimination or harassment of any of the involved parties will be tolerated.
 Confidentiality of the proceedings and all involved parties will be maintained throughout the entire process.

-MCU is committed to resolving all complaints by due process in a timely manner; as such, the grievance will be addressed within four weeks, and the Grievance Committee will make a final recommendation within six weeks of submission.
+MCU is committed to resolving all grievances by due process in a timely manner; as such, the grievance will be addressed within four weeks, and the Grievance Committee will make a final recommendation whenever possible within six weeks of submission.
 Complaints and resolutions will be logged in MCU's Formal Complaint File and will be maintained for seven years.